-I lived in the Sevenoaks area most of my life, before moving to Withyham in East Sussex in the Summer of 2011.
+Apart from three years living in London in my later teens and some time spent travelling, I lived in the Sevenoaks area most of my life.
+We moved here to Withyham in East Sussex in the Summer of 2011.
 I’m married with two older children.

 I started practicing in 2001, and started my own therapy practice in 2004, became a BACP accredited counsellor and psychotherapist in 2009, a UKAHPP accredited psychotherapist in 2012 and a UKCP registered Psychotherapist in 2013.

-Subsequently, and for all the irony involved, it has become very clear from numerous people’s stories, that therapy training institutions often have real problems in coping with difference.
-See Paul Barber article if interested further.
+For all the irony involved, it has become very clear from numerous psychotherapy trainee stories over the years, that therapy training institutions often have real problems in walking their talk and coping with difference.
+Please see Paul Barber’s fascinating article about this if you are interested to read further.

 I hope that you find this website useful and if you require any further information about my Psychotherapy or Counselling or Marriage / Couples Counselling services please do contact me.